 Recently, Microsoft released a preview of the ability to grant access to APIs secured with Azure AD in Office 365 tenants.
-Allowing developers to access these APIs is not without risks, here is why.
+Giving developers permission to access these APIs contains risks for your SharePoint, here is why.

 Building rich solutions on Office 365 just got easier